 I have direct experience with policies affecting the river from my tenure as Mayor, Councilman, and Commissioner for the City of Eagle.
 During my seven years with the City, I lead many short and long term strategic planning efforts in a complex economic and natural resource environment.
 I served during challenging times of rapid development along the Boise River and proposed development in the foothills above the city.

-I currently serve as the Chairperson of the Boise River Enhancement Network (BREN) Coordinating Team and have been involved with BREN for over 5 years.
+I currently serve as Treasurer on the BREN Board of Directors and have been involved with BREN for over 5 years.
 I am passionate about the Boise River and finding opportunities for enhancement through collaborative action.
-As the Chair, I’ve worked to guide planning efforts, facilitate meetings, perform outreach and work cooperatively with stakeholders.
+During my tenor I’ve worked to guide planning efforts, facilitate meetings, perform outreach and work cooperatively with stakeholders.
 I also helped research and write the Boise River Enhancement Plan.
 I currently work as an Ecologist for Ecosystem Sciences in downtown Boise.
 I have a Master’s of Science in Environmental Science from the University of Idaho and have experience working in a variety of ecological systems, with a focus on riverine‐riparian and wetland ecology.
 I am dedicated to BREN’s mission and am looking forward to working with the BREN Coordinating Team in whatever capacity I can.

 I work for the Natural Resources Conservation Service which is an agency under the Department of Agriculture.
 I am a soil conservationist in the Caldwell Field Office, helping farmers and ranchers to address environmental resource concerns associated with their agricultural operations in both Ada and Canyon counties.
 Here in the Boise River Watershed we are particularly concerned with water quality issues and have several initiatives and programs to help producers reduce offsite impacts.
 I have been working for NRCS for 10 years and hope to help bring the Ag perspective to the BREN Team.
 I have a BS in Environmental Science from Oregon State University and also spent time in Washington working for the North Olympic Salmon Coalition.
 My family has been in Boise for 4 generations so I most certainly have a personal commitment to the Boise River and its future health.

-I work for the Land Trust of the Treasure Valley, BREN’s fiscal sponsor.
-I have been working with BREN for almost 3 years now.
+I have been working with BREN for almost 4 years now.
 I have attended all Coordinating Team meetings and enjoy working with BREN on Boise River issues and developing the organization.
 I have been involved in BREN administrative processes, outreach, and fundraising.
 I was involved with the organization of the first Boise River Bash in 2014.
 Lately, I have been focusing on updating BREN web and email communications.
 My husband and I enjoy living in Boise, and floating, fishing, playing with our dogs, recreating at the play wave, and canoeing in the Boise River.
 I have 5 years of experience working in environmental activism and community organizing.
 I have a BS in Biology from Virginia Tech and a MS in Environmental Studies from the University of Montana.

 I will assist BREN by focusing on processes dealing with flood control structures, river maintenance, cooperative projects and expanding partnerships with Federal and state agencies, cities, counties and cooperative groups.